Whale Watching in Australia, 2021

 Killer Whales of Eden

-Rounding off our whale watching tour of New South Wales, Eden gives you the opportunity to see the first humpback whales making their way on their annual migration to the warmer climes of Queensland between June and August.
-For a truly amazing sight, you can wait until September until November when you’ll be able to see mothers and their calves making the return journey to Antarctica.
-While enjoying a stay in Eden, you can also head out on more extensive whale watching excursions, and possibly catch a glimpse of both sperm whales and even orcas
+Round off our whale-watching tour of New South Wales with a visit to Eden. here you’ll have the opportunity to see the first humpback whales of the season.
+Follow them as they make their way on their annual migration to the warmer climes of Queensland between June and August.
+For a truly amazing sight, you can wait until September-November when you’ll be able to see mothers and their calves making the return journey to Antarctica.
+While enjoying a stay in Eden, you can even catch a glimpse of both sperm whales and orcas.

 Orcas surfacing the sea